XikunJiang/xikunjiang.github.io/_pages/about.md

 I’m interested in the intersection of **economics**, **data science**, and **machine learning**.
 My research focuses on designing algorithms for new ways to trade and use data.
 I’m also excited about **verifiable machine learning** and **trustworthy AI**.

 Outside of research, I love building fun side projects.
-You can check out my camera app [AngleMe – Perfect Portrait Guide](https://angle-me.github.io/) or my foodie helper app [DineMate](https://dinemate.net/).
+You can check out my camera app [AngleMe – Perfect Portrait Guide](https://angle-me.github.io/), or my foodie helper app [DineMate](https://dinemate.net/), or my educational PC keyboard game [ColorSnap](https://www.roblox.com/games/132358277249063/ColorSnap).

 News
 ------